IanLee1521/IanLee1521.github.io/_pages/resume.md

 #### Web Services Team Lead, Livermore Computing, November 2021 - Present

-* Lead team of engineers responisble for maintaining suite of web services supporting ~ 3,000 users, including: Atlassian (Confluence, Jira, Crowd), GitLab, Jupyterhub, Apache, and Nginx services.
+* Lead team of engineers responsible for maintaining suite of web services supporting ~ 3,000 users, including: Atlassian (Confluence, Jira, Crowd), GitLab, Jupyterhub, Apache, and Nginx services.
 * Serve as lead engineer for deployments and automation, having implemented improvements to bring service downtimes to (<10) minutes rather than hours.
-* Direct and oversee efforts to modernize web technology stack including investigations into application of continuous integration and containerization to support improved reliability and ease of maintainence of services.
+* Direct and oversee efforts to modernize web technology stack including investigations into application of continuous integration and containerization to support improved reliability and ease of maintenance  of services.

 #### Security Operations Team Lead, Livermore Computing, October 2021 - Present